grad13/cctop/src/cli/src/ui/components/EventTable/README.md

 # EventTable Module Specification

 ## Overview
 EventTable is a display-only component responsible for rendering event lists in a table format with optimized performance through intelligent diff detection.
+It manages EventRow instances for each event, providing efficient updates and rendering.

 ## Core Principles
 - **Display-only responsibility**: No data management, filtering, or scrolling logic